cirosantilli/git-tutorial/index.md

     git branch --set-upstream remote branch

-There seems to be no clean way to get the corresponding upstreams of all branches: <http://stackoverflow.com/questions/4950725/how-do-i-get-git-to-show-me-which-branches-are-tracking-what>
+There seems to be no clean way to get the corresponding upstreams of all branches computationally without grepping: <http://stackoverflow.com/questions/4950725/how-do-i-get-git-to-show-me-which-branches-are-tracking-what>

-The best options are:

 Interactive for a single branch:

     git branch -vv

+Sample output:

+    * master 7840566 [origin/master: ahead 2] Install aliases.

+Also shows the very useful ahead behind statistic on the tracked remote.

 Interactive for all branches: